onefly123/PFDiff/README.md

 - Guided Diffusion: Please open the `README.md` file in the guided_diffusion folder, and follow the instructions within to download the model into the `models` folder, and the `.npz` file for calculating FID into the `fid_stats` folder.

 ### Run the Code
 - Stable Diffusion: It's essential to set both n_samples in these scripts and batch_size in configs/stable-diffusion/v1-inference_coco.yaml to desired your batch size.
 We use `sample_fid_ddim_s1.5.sh` and `sample_fid_ddim.sh` to run the code.
 The only difference between these two files is the guided scale.
-Use the command `cat sample_fid_ddim_s1.5.sh | bash` to execute it.
+Use the command `bash sample_fid_ddim_s1.5.sh` to execute it.
 Both scripts are capable of running all the methods mentioned in the paper.

 - Guided Diffusion: We use `sample_imagenet64_classifier_guidance.sh` to run the code.
 All methods mentioned in the paper can be executed using this file.
 Please set the `ALGORITHMS` parameter in the file, which allows the sequential execution of multiple algorithms. **Attention!!!** You need to set the `PYTHONPATH` in the file to your root directory `/condition/guided_diffusion`.
 This path is an absolute path.